nanangarsyad/wind_jvm/README.md

 Some Java Tests are from network, especially those java lambda test files.
 Thank you~

 ## pitfalls that can improve
-1. NAN's pricise message
+1. NAN's precise message
-2. exception's pricise message
+2. exception's precise message
 3. improve lambda

 ## Java Features Support